|

 11.40 M. Cascante (Barcelona)

-New insights into metabolic pathway optimisation by analogy with industrial
+New insights into metabolic pathway optimisation by analogy with industrial manufacturing processes

 12.20 A. Cornish-Bowden (Marseille)